 Learn about the sensational shark and the letter S with these free printable shark worksheets!
 Kids will go through a letter maze identifying the upper and lowercase Ss.
 They will also practice handwriting and the anatomy of sharks when they label a shark.

-Help kids develop their scissor skills with a little practice!
+Help kids develop their fine motor skills with a little practice!
 These jellyfish cutting activity pages are just the thing to get them to use their scissors and master the control needed to use them.

 These magical looking creatures will guide them through 3 different exercises that will have them cutting, counting, matching, and more!